SergiiGlad/kubernetes/Overview.md

 Working with storages and stateful sets is the most frequent case in working with Kubernetes.
 We will describe these topics.

+STATEFUL CONTAINERS USING STATEFULSETS
+StatefulSet manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods, suitable for applications that require one or more of the following. * Stable, unique network identifiers * Stable, persistent storage * Ordered, graceful deployment and scaling * Ordered, automated rolling updates

 ## 5. Update StatefulSets application.
 DaemonSets.

 Hands-on step: we will deploy StatefullSet application.